bjornregnell/ubuntu-tweaks/edge-outlook-teams/README.md

-# MS Outlook and MS Teams on Linux/Ubuntu
+# MS Edge, MS Outlook and MS Teams on Linux/Ubuntu

 If you install MS Edge on Linux you can install Outlook as a PWA (progressive web app).